dloconnor/networking-fundamentals/labs/01-meet-your-network/README.md

 ## Objective - Understand the basic network information configured on your computer.

 ### What You Will Learn
+You have to start somewhere so lets start somewhere very simple.
 By the end of this lab, you should be able to identify your:

 - IP address
 - Subnet mask